-As far as your little baby, she will likely have her days and nights messed up at first.
-Remember when you used to enjoy the little kicks as you laid down to sleep at night?
-Yeah, he is still doing that now that he is out.
+Your baby will likely have her days and nights switched up at first.
+Remember when you used to enjoy the little kicks as you tried to sleep at night?
+He is still doing that now that he is out.

 There are videos on swaddling too!

 Babies do need a lot of holding, a lot of sleep and a ton of diaper changes, expect nothing less!